hackerhijeck/practicemyself_CEHv11/HollyMollyAns.md

  IP 172.16.0.38
    1876890
 ```
 ### FTP Burteforce:
 pass wordlist in the windows system.
 After the login FTP server

+#### SECRET file

+“SECRET.txt” using a backdoor that was installed in the server.
+Enter the secret number hidden in the file.
+Ans: Path: C:\Users\Administrator\Documents\Findme

 ### SQL payloads
 ```